avinash-chouhan/seg-mentor/README.md

 We don't have the answers to any of the above but we feel that a good infrastructure for running quick experiments can help.
 And if it doesn't - well at least we all had fun, right?
 <br> And even before open research questions, there are important practical issues,
 worked-out examples of which are hard to come by.
-For instance - how to monitor training, how to estimate the actual variance/"error-bars" around the reported numbers, how robust are the mIoU numbers to exact freeze point of training, test subset, etc. These are important for adaptations and deployments to real-life and real-stakes problems, quite possibly more than another 3% in the metric.
+For instance - how to monitor training, how to estimate the actual variance/"error-bars" around the reported numbers, how robust are the mIoU numbers to exact freeze point of training, test subset, etc. These are important for adaptations and deployments to real-life and real-stakes problems (quite possibly more than another +3% in the metric) - especially to the resource-constraint ones which call for lightweight nets anyways.

 ## Contribution